Idov31/idov31.github.io/_posts/2022-05-07-rust101-rustomware.md

 ## Introduction

 When I first heard about Rust, my first reaction was "Why?".
 The language looked to me as a "wannabe" to C and I didn't understand why it is so popular.
 I started to read more and more about this language and began to like it.
 To challenge myself, I decided to write [FunctionStomping](https://github.com/idov31/FunctionStomping) in Rust.
 Later on, I ran into trickster0's amazing repository [OffensiveRust](https://github.com/trickster0/OffensiveRust) and that gave me more motivation to learn Rust.
-Nowadays a unique C2 framework written (mostly) in Rust.
+Nowadays I'm creating a unique C2 framework written (mostly) in Rust.
 If you are familiar with Rust, you can skip to Part 2 below.

 The whole code for this blog post is avaliable in my [Github](https://github.com/idov31/rustomware) :).

 ## Rust's capabilities